alexandermendes/supabase-video-optimiser/README.md

 A script for optimising videos kept in Supabase storage.

 It compresses `.mp4` files and creates and uploads `.m3u8` variants of each video.
+It was written to compress videos to be used in mobile apps.

 ## Usage